How the flavour of dark chocolate Develops

 As well, the formation of pyrazines (volatile aroma molecules) and their amount depends on the temperature and duration of roasting.

 The Maillard Reaction is a "flavour machine" reaction.
 Hundreds of reactions occur, which result in a browning colour (such as in grilled meats or baked bread) and a complex array of new aroma molecules (particularly baked, toasted, and roasted) that were not there before the reaction.
 Simply put, it's the marriage of amino acids and reducing sugars (glucose) via heat in the presence of water.
 Remember fermentation?
 These amino acids and reducing sugars were created when proteins (12-15%) and carbohydrates were broken down at this stage.
 Now they are being used to develop new aroma molecules!

 Roasting also involves the Strecker Synthesis, which forms aldehydes (aroma molecules) from amino acids (formed during fermentation) and 2-oxopropanal.
-These aldehydes (and ketones).
-These reactions also involve the formation of pyrazines, the most important group of aroma molecules found in chocolate.
+These reactions also involve the formation of group of aroma molecules found in chocolate.

 7. Winnowing & Milling

 Winnowing is the process of removing the testa or "shell" from around the cocoa seed.
 The cocoa bean is made of the thin permeable outer testa, the kernel (which contains proteins, carbohydrates, and fats), and the germ or embryo.
 The testa is very thin and light.
 After roasting, the kernel as well as the testa become very brittle.
 They are crushed together, and then separated according to their weights.
 Often air is blown over or used in the form of suction to separate the paper thin testa from the heavier kernel or "nibs" as they are called at this point.

 It's been shown that this exposing and breaking up of the nibs allows for a release of acids that were trapped under the testa.